Cultural Spaces in Indigenous Communities Program

 Budget 2021 announced $108.8 million over 2 years, starting in 2021 to 2022, to re-establish and revitalize Indigenous cultural spaces.
 This investment is part of the Federal Pathway, the Government of Canada's contribution to the National Action Plan.

-Eligible applicants are encouraged to submit proposals for the construction or revitalization of spaces that support cultural activities within their communities.
+Applicants were encouraged to submit proposals for the construction or revitalization of spaces that support cultural activities within their communities.
 These spaces aim to support self-determination, increase safety and promote Indigenous ways of knowing, doing and being.

 Possible projects include, but are not limited to: